 The equipment used depends on the nature of the vegetation in the area.
 In the rain forest belt, cutlass may be required for brushing the under growth while axe, motor saw or chain saw and cutlass are used to fell the trees.

 The trees are chopped into pieces.
-On large scale, bulldozer may be used to remove forest vegetation.
-Burning can be carried out on the cut under growths and plants, especially in the rain forest area.
+On large scale, bulldozer may be used to remove forest vegetation. during pre-planting operation, burning can be carried out on the cut under growths and plants, especially in the rain forest area.
 This helps to add ash which contains mineral used by the soil alkaline.

 The remains of burnt plants are packed and re-burnt.
 The larger trunks are left to decay in case of small holding, but bulldozers may be used to push them off in the case of mechanized farming.

 how to carry out Stumping during pre-planting operations in agriculture

 This is the removal of plant stumps and roots from the soil, it is a tedious operation.
 The practice is usually, avoided in small scale private farms.
 Where crop rotation system is practiced, stumping is done.
 This is usually in school farms, government farms and corporate farms such as cutlass, axe, pick axe, mechanical stumper and bulldozer are used in stumping.

 Plotting or laying out of the farm during pre-planting operation